Writing is a Business Service (in many cases)

 If you’re not writing to generate necessary income, then, like it or not, you’re more than likely a hobbyist with another primary income.
 You’re happy to provide guest posts, update a personal blog if and when you decide to do so.
 Or (cringing as I write this) involved in microtasks, crowdsourced projects or content mills where a pittance is your reward.

-This post is aimed specifically at those who wish to start freelance writing or indeed those who have already done so but may not have considered the diverse considerations required to succeed in this area.
+This post is aimed specifically at those who wish to start freelance writing or indeed those who have already done so.
+Consider the diverse considerations required to succeed in this area.
 I’ll briefly cover the main ones but the list is not exhaustive.

 Is Writing a Business?

-For those like me, who depend on an income from writing, your approach must always be professional, as you’re ultimately providing a business service, whether your clients desire marketing copy, opinion pieces or interview-based stories.
+For those like me, who depend on an income from writing, your approach must always be professional.
+You’re ultimately providing a business service, whether your clients desire marketing copy, opinion pieces or interview-based stories.

 I’ll outline my story a little, perhaps there are some pointers that will help others.
-I won’t call it my path to success but bear in mind that in the early stages (from 2009) I did spend long hours at low rates performing tasks such as content mill writing, editing (editing those with English as a second language is awful) and now can claim rates up to $2 per word for my musings.
+I won’t call it my path to success.
+Bear in mind that in the early stages (from 2009) I did spend long hours at low rates, taking on tasks such as content mill writing and editing.
+I now can claim rates up to $2 per word for my musings.